Home » Physician Resources » Compensation

 Please note: Smaller amounts of time not adding to a full session will be recognized but payment will not be made until the smaller amounts have accumulated to at least a quarter of an hour.

 For more information, please see the Ministry of Health's APP Policy Framework.

 The new and upcoming Ministry requirements of encounter reporting for sessions to MSP Teleplan will include:

-A new sessional application, eSessions, is nearing development completion.
-We are tentatively setting a go-live date of August 15, 2016 .
+The new sessional application, eSessions, was launched August 15, 2016 .

-To ease transition, sessional physicians will not be required to enter the new encounter information but will enter the same information as the current system.
-Over the course of the 2016-17 fiscal year, a phased approach will commence with all sessional groups encounter reporting by March 31, 2017.
+To ease transition, sessional physicians will not be required to enter the new encounter information right now, but will enter the same information as the current system (the first four bullet points above).
+Over the course of the 2017-18 fiscal year, a phased approach will commence with all sessional groups encounter reporting by March 31, 2018.
 A physician user manual is currently being developed and will be available shortly.